 Pre-and post-test data was analyzed using t-tests for matched samples to analyze the change within each group and one-way analyses of covariance to compare post-test scores were used as covariates in the analyses of covariance.

 Parents participating in Combination groups increased significantly toward having more trust in their child.
 Parents in Dreikurs groups increased significantly toward having more confidence in themselves as parents.

 Through analysis of results obtained on the Checklist of Child Problem Behaviors; it was discovered that parents in none of the groups changed significantly in total number of problems checked.
 Parents in all three groups decreased significantly in those problems originally checked on the pre-test.
 The two treatment groups became aware of a significant number of new problems during the treatment period.
 The control group did not.

 Parents in the Dreikurs Parent Groups checked significantly fewer total problems on the post-test administration of the Checklist of Parent Problems than they did on the pre-test.
 All groups decreased significantly on those problems originally checked on the pre-test.
 The two treatment groups became aware of a significant number of new problems not originally checked on the pre-test.
 The control group showed no such increase.

 Allen, Lorene, "Reported Attitude and Behavior Change as a Result Of Participation in Parent Training Groups" (1974).
-All Graduate Theses and Dissertations.
+All Graduate Theses and Dissertations, Spring 1920 to Summer 2023.
 5732.